glanzkaiser/glanzshamzs/Robotics/Readme.md

 ## Glanz' idea / question in head:
 1. How to create real-time human motion imitation approach to control an anthropomorphic dual arm robot or even any other robot or even imitate real-time motion of Lamborghini to Arduino RC car
+2. Not only moving, but responding to output influences, feels itchy you scratch that part.
+Sleepy then you sleep or for other personality you try to not sleep by washing your face.
+Smell something that makes you allergic you will sneeze.
-2. If we can imitate not only human, animals, but also plants, then the planets rotation in a solar system. then we can simulate the real world and create infinite universe that will need more than exa- or beyond that of computational power.
+3. If we can imitate not only human, animals, but also plants, then the planets rotation in a solar system. then we can simulate the real world and create infinite universe that will need more than exa- or beyond that of computational power.